Nepiki/Guides/Harvest-Moon-64-(Nintendo-64).md

 1. Giving Kai a Veryberry will get you the recipe for the Veryberry Wine.

 2. Kai will leave if Karen leaves, and your friendship is not high enough with him.
-Him leaving can lock you out of some achievements for be careful.
+Him leaving can lock you out of some achievements so be careful.

 ***